TJ9867/nand_flash_dump/README.md

 # Pico NAND Flash Dumper

 This repo is my current best attempt at a Raspberry Pi Pico NAND Flash.
 It doesn't follow any formal specs perfectly (e.g. ONFI), which is probably why it doesn't quite work.
+## State of this Repo
+Currently, this repo is not completely functional.
+There is a problem that occurs while dumping that I have yet to fix, which results in partially corrupted page reads.

 ## Prequisites
 - Pico-compatible board with enough pins (15 with at least 8 sequential pins)